dbaileychess/flatbuffers-mkdocs/docs/tutorial.md

 To compile the schema, invoke `flatc` with the schema file and the language flags you wish to generate code for.
 This compilation will generate files that you include in your application code.
-These files provide convient APIs for serializing and deserializing the flatbuffer binary data.
+These files provide convenient APIs for serializing and deserializing the flatbuffer binary data.

 === "C++"